 Every bed deserves a nightstand (or two) and every nightstand deserves to be well stocked with the essentials that make bedtime easier and more enjoyable.
 While you might not keep every one of the following items in or on your bedside table, you’ll appreciate the convenience of having the majority of them close at hand when instead of having to get out of your warm, comfortable bed when a need strikes, you merely roll over and reach into your bedside drawer.

-If you like to read in bed, a lamp that's around three inches taller than the height of your bedside table will shine light right where you need it -- on your book, not in your eyes.
+If you like to read in bed, a lamp that's around three inches taller than the height of your bedside table will shine a light right where you need it—on your book, not in your eyes.

-Intimacy items: Your bed isn’t just for sleep—it’s also for romance.
+Your bed isn’t just for sleep—it’s also for romance.
 Stock any items that are needed for those intimate moments in your nightstand drawer, and the mood won’t be spoiled by a trip out of bed.

-Hand cream: Smooth on hand cream before sleep, and you’ll wake up with softer, smoother skin.
+Smooth on hand cream before sleep, and you’ll wake up with softer, smoother skin.
 This is especially important in the winter when dry indoor air often leads to itchy, flaky skin.
-A lavender-scented cream will not only help your skin, it will help you fall asleep, as well.
+A lavender-scented cream will not only help your skin, but it will also help you fall asleep, as well.

-Book or magazine: What a pleasure it is to slip between comfortable sheets and enjoy a few minutes—or even a few hours—of your favorite novel, magazine, or book of fascinating facts.
+What a pleasure it is to slip between comfortable sheets and enjoy a few minutes—or even a few hours—of your favorite novel, magazine, or book of fascinating facts.
 Bedtime reading is one of the best ways to transition between the busy day and a good night’s sleep.